* Travel, accommodation, meals or other expenses are not included in the cost.

 - FTH Method: design of effective activity sequences that support the experience of connection with nature of the participants.

-- FTH Fluid Interactions Model: development of wellbeing activities in natural environments, based on scientific evidence.
+- FTH Liquid Interactions Model: development of wellbeing activities in natural environments, based on scientific evidence.

-- Scientific foundations and techniques to enhance your connection with nature and support that of your participants.
+- Scientific foundations and techniques to enhance your nature connectedness and support that of your participants.

 - Body components and practical skills for an optimal body experience of connection with the environment.